 Take Photos: If you are able to, take out your cell phone to document the damage to your bike and any other vehicles or property involved in the crash.

 Obtain Insurance Information: Get insurance information from the other parties involved in the crash.
 If a police report is filed, they will collect that information for you.

 Seek Emergency Medical Care: 80% of motorcycle crashes result in injury.
 It is important to seek emergency medical care to check for life threatening or serious injuries.

 Report the Claim: You will want to report the crash to your insurance company and the other driver’s insurance.

-Contact An Attorney: You may want to contact a local personal injury attorney who specifically handles motorcycle personal injuries to discuss your rights.
+Contact An Attorney: You may want to contact a Columbus motorcycle accident attorney to discuss your rights.
 You may be entitled to compensation for medical expenses, lost wages, and pain and suffering from the motorcycle crash.

 Contact Attorney Geoff Jones, for a free consultation regarding your motorcycle accident injury claim.
 There are no up front out of pocket expenses, and there is no fee unless we recover money for you.
-Geoff will work to get the best possible result for your case.
+The Jones Firm will work to get the best possible result for your case.